seahorse-ai-ryan/brush/docs/development_environment.md

 - **Cursor** - AI-powered IDE with excellent Rust support
   - Download from [Cursor.sh](https://cursor.sh/)
+  - Works with Claude, GPT, and other AI assistants
+  - AI can help you navigate and understand the codebase

 - **VS Code with rust-analyzer** - Popular alternative
   ```bash